namangupta2001/Amazon_sentiment_proj/README.md

  - I have tested the model with various algorithms such as Logistic Regression,Naive Bayes,KNN classifier and XGBoost classifier,after evaluating accuracy with confusion matrix i have choosen Logistic Regression with accuracy of 83% and high TP,TN and low FN,FP

-## To run the notebook pip install all the requirements and run the main.ipynb file
+## To run the notebook pip install all the requirements and run the main.ipynb file and for streamlit run stream.py